 Activate a teacher account

-At the start of the year, the Netmath team works very hard to create the teacher activation codes and send them to the people in charge at each registered school.
+At the start of the school year, the Netmath team works very hard to create the teacher activation codes and send them to the people in charge at each registered school.
 Once the team registers your school in the system, every teacher receives an activation code by email.
-Let’s see what steps you need to follow to use this code.
+Let’s look at the steps you need to follow to use this code.

-First, go to netmath.ca/signin.
+First, go to netmath.ca/activate.
 Then, enter a valid activation code and simply select the option that applies to your situation and bingo!
 You’re ready to go!

-- If you’re a new user, simply enter your first name/last name, your email and a password.
+- If you are a new user, simply enter your first name/last name, your email and a password.
 Then, you’ll be redirected to the home page of your account.

 - If you already have an account, you can simply enter your sign-in information (first name and last name along with your password) and your account will be automatically connected to your class (or classes) for the active year!